 Why use WordPress?

-More than 23% off all websites today are built on the WordPress platform.
-According to Internetlivestats that’s more than 277,380,000 WordPress websites and growing by the second.
+Over 23% of all websites today are built on the WordPress platform.
+According to Internetlivestats that’s 277,380,000 WordPress websites and growing by the second.
 WordPress is the gold-standard for blogging and quickly becoming the go-to for start-ups and small businesses.
-SocialDzine uses wordpress on more than 90% of it’s clients.
+SocialDzine uses WordPress on over 90% of its clients.
 Here’s why:

 - Easy set-up, management and updating

 - Complex business features without extensive coding

 - 12+ years in development

 WordPress is a free Content Management Site (CMS) that is standard with most hosting companies installed in even the most basic control panel.
 You don’t have to know serious coding and there are tutorials all over the internet.
 Wordpress also has thousands of free themes and plugins and paid versions that come with great support.
 SocialDzine typically uses paid or premium themes from such companies as ThemeForest.
 These themes come with great support and forums that allow us to change everything from the font and colors to layout and functionality.
 It’s like good quality clothing.
 There isn’t a single designer in the world that can perfectly make one dress to fit every woman.
 That’s why we get alterations.

 Unless you get WordPress from WordPress.com and allow WordPress to be in your URL you must find hosting.
 There are a variety of great website hosts available with costs ranging from $1.99 a month to $15.00 a month.
 You can learn more about the hosts that SocialDzine uses here.
 Using the free version will not allow you the variety of themes and you can’t download plugins.
 This is perfect for someone considering a blog for writing purposes only.
 This is a similar setup to Tumblr.